akliouev/telebot/README.md

 # telebot.sh

-## A simple script to sent telegram messages
+## A simple script to send telegram messages

 telebot.sh is wirtten with minimal dependancies in mind.
 It requres only curl and bash to operate